The Sun Salutation Sequence is one of the most popular and well-known sequences in yoga, for very good reasons.

 How to do a Surya Namaskar Yoga Class at home

-The class is located in our Online Yoga Class Library in the Facebook Live Course Section.
-If you are not yet a member of our website you can try your first month for just US$1 with our Monthly Membership.
+The class is located in our Online Yoga Class Library in the Yoga Classes to connect to Nature.
+If you are not yet a member of our website join without any contract for for just US$14 with our Monthly Membership.

 I have included a lovely solar plexus relaxation in our Online Surya Namaskar Class.
 I’ll guide you to use the energy created in the Sun Sequence to revitalise your body and mind.